How Much Does Tree Removal Cost in Corvallis, OR? (2026 Pricing Guide)

 Very Large 80+ feet $1,500 – $3,000+

-Keep in mind these are estimates for Corvallis-area jobs.
-A 60-foot tree in an open Benton County yard is much cheaper to remove than a 60-foot tree wedged between your house and a fence.
-Location and access matter just as much as size.
+One thing to keep in mind: a 60-foot tree in an open yard is a totally different job than a 60-foot tree wedged between your house and the neighbor's fence.
+Same height, very different price.
+Access matters as much as size.

 1. Tree Height and Trunk Diameter